Frequently Asked Questions on Pool Maintenance & Products

 Can I paint my pool?

 Yes, you are able to repaint your pool.
-The only substrate that the chlorinated rubber and epoxy paints are not recommended for is steel.
+The only substrate that chlorinated rubber paints and epoxy paints are not recommended for is steel.
 The process of painting your pool is very simple and straightforward.

 How do I tell what coating is on there?

 To test what coating is currently on the pool surface, you will require solvent and rags.
 It is best to test using xylene, which you are able to buy from local hardware stores.
 Ensuring you wear the necessary protective equipment, damp the rag with the xylene and gently rub it on the surface.
 If the surface turns sticky and starts removing some of the colour, you are dealing with a chlorinated rubber paint.
 If the surface starts to shine but no colour comes off, you will be dealing with an epoxy paint.

 Yes, it is possible to repaint a fibreglass pool, so long as the gel coat is still intact.
 If fibres of the original fibreglass are showing through.
 It is not recommended to repaint over those as it could cause moisture vapour transmission which will cause dramas.

 How long does it take to paint my pool?

 The actual painting process of your pool for the priming and to topcoats should take no longer than 8 to 10 hours of time.
 This is based on an average backyard pool of 40 to 60,000 L. The prime coat should take roughly 4 hours, the first topcoat should take roughly 3 hours, and the final topcoat should take roughly 2 hours.

 How long after painting my pool can I fill it?